nbarbettini/recaffeinate.co/content/post/a-little-book-update.md

 ---
 title: "A little book update"
 description: "An update on the Little ASP.NET Core Book"
-date: 2017-11-13T22:01:44-06:00
+date: 2017-11-20T07:15:46-08:00
 tags: ["dotnet", "little-aspnetcore-book"]
 banner: none
 ---

-It's been almost two months since I released the [Little ASP.NET Core Book](/book), and I've been blown away by the response!
+It's been over two months since I released the [Little ASP.NET Core Book](/book), and I've been blown away by the response!

 > _"This looks great.
-I've been learning ASP.NET Core with scattered resources around the web, and your book seems to explain everything in a simple way." - aesthetics1 [on HackerNews](https://news.ycombinator.com/item?id=15289047)_
+I've been learning ASP.NET Core with scattered resources around the web, and your book seems to explain everything in a simple way." - [aesthetics1 on HackerNews](https://news.ycombinator.com/item?id=15289047)_

 I've been excited to see people downloading and tweeting about the book, but I'm even more excited to see people forking the content, adding suggestions, and translating it to other languages.